isopink/isopink.github.io/_posts/2025-03-06- Geometry of Linear Equations.md

 <br>

 Again, the probelm is to find the combination of the column vectors on the left side that produces the vector on the right side.
 Three column vectors are represented by red, green, and blue arrows.
-We want to find the unknowns, $x$, $y$ and $z$.
+We want to find the unknowns, $u$, $v$ and $w$.

 ![intersection](/assets/images/Figure_5.png)